 - If software is used to create the map, some form of tutorial should be available.

 In situations involving a synchronous tool, accommodations may need to be made to allow full participation by some individuals.
 Some concept mapping software may not be amenable to screen readers and other accessibility software.

 A synchronous session should typically allow for at least 15 to 20 minutes to develop the concept map.
 As little as 1 to 2 days can be allowed in an asynchronous setting once the topic has been revealed.
 It may also be done as a summary activity after a lesson, for which the students would have the entire lesson unit to work on the map.

 Ideas for Lesson Evaluation and Teacher Reflection

 How did the students like the lesson?
 End of semester evaluations should ask about the usefulness and learning accomplished through such activities.
 Also, the conversation that occurs during the activity will help guage how the students are enjoying various aspects and whether they are learning and/or participating.

 How was student learning verified?
 Participation can be assessed in group exercises or discussion session.
-A rubric can also be set up to help guage the quality of any final concept map.
+A rubric can also be set up to help gauge the quality of any final concept map.

 Concept Mapping Software

 - MS Visio